-Registered nurse prescribing will improve people’s access to healthcare, including access to medicines, and improve care while maintaining safety.
+Registered nurse prescribing improves people’s access to healthcare, including access to medicines, and improves care while maintaining safety.

-Registered nurse prescribing will make best use of the knowledge and skills of nurses for positive health outcomes.
-Demand for health care is increasing as the population ages and more New Zealanders are living with long-term conditions and registered nurse prescribing will contribute to addressing demand.
+Registered nurse prescribing makes the best use of the knowledge and skills of nurses for positive health outcomes.
+Demand for health care is increasing as the population ages and more New Zealanders are living with long-term conditions.
+Registered nurse prescribing contributes to addressing demand.

 - improved access to treatment

 - enhanced care

 - more effective use of medical staff’s time

 Registered nurse prescribing authority in Aotearoa New Zealand

 Authority for registered nurses to prescribe medicines has been available in New Zealand since 20 September 2016.
 Suitably qualified nurses can apply to the Nursing Council of New Zealand for authorisation as a designated prescriber and prescribe from a list of medicines that are specified by notice in the New Zealand Gazette by the Director-General of Health as required under section 105(5A) of the Medicines Act 1981 and in amendments to the Misuse of Drugs Regulations 1977.